-There’s no way to put a scale on how close pets can be to their owners.
+It is impossible to quantify how much pets mean to their owners.
 Most often, pets are members of the family, cared for and loved like children.
-So it follows that things can get a bit rough when you’re deciding what’s going to happen to Fido.
-Here’s the short and dirty about pets and divorce.
+So, naturally, things can get a bit rough when you are deciding on a plan for pet custody.

 1. Pets are property, not people

-Your pets, as much as they are members of the family, are seen as property by the Washington courts (this varies from state to state, although categorizing them as property is the most common).
+Your pets, as much as they are members of your family, are seen as property by the Washington courts.
+This varies from state to state, but categorizing them as property is the most common.
 This means during your divorce, they’ll be put in the “assets” category.
-If you bought the pet before you were married, it’s yours.
-If you got the pet during your marriage, it’s considered a “community asset”.
+If you bought the pet before you were married, it is yours.
+If you got the pet during your marriage, it is considered a “community asset”.
 That means, by default, both parties have a right to it.
-If you leave the decision up to a judge, they’ll be looking at who is most responsible for the care of the pet, or “maintenance of the asset.”
-This is especially true for high-value pets, such as horses.
+If you leave the decision up to a judge, they will be looking at who is most responsible for the care of the pet, or “maintenance of the asset.”
+This is especially true for high-value pets, such as horses or livestock.

-2. If you’ve got kids, the pet goes with them
+2. If you have got kids, pet custody goes with them

-Keeping the pet with the kids should be an obvious solution, because it will be for a judge.
-This is pretty much the default ruling in instances where couples can’t decide who gets the pet.
+Keeping the pet with the kids will be an obvious solution for a judge.
+This is usually the default ruling in instances where couples cannot decide who gets the pet.
 It makes sense.
-If you’ve got kids, the divorce is going to be hard for them.
+If you have kids, your divorce is going to be hard for them.
 It would be even harder if they lost their best animal friend.
-If you’re not the primary care giver, your kids can bring the dog with them during visitation (this is harder to pull off with a cat, bird, or exotic animal, not for legal reasons; these pets often do not travel well).
+If you are not the primary caregiver, your kids can bring the dog with them during visitation (this can be harder to pull off with a cat, bird, or exotic animal, not for legal reasons, but because these pets often do not travel well).

-It’s all about “maintenance of the asset,” which basically boils down to, “How much time and money have you put into your pet?”
-Keep records on purchases for the pet: food, vet bills, trips to obedience school, etc. Your housing situation can also be important.
-Do you have a yard for your dog to run in, or a stable near large open space for horses?
-For cats, housing won’t be as important.
+It is all about “maintenance of the asset,” which basically boils down to, “How much time and money have you put into your pet?”
+Keep records of the purchases you make for your pet: food, vet bills, trips to obedience school, etc. Your housing situation can also be critical.
+Do you have a yard for your dog to run in, or a stable near a large open space for horses?
+For cats, housing will not be as important.
 In order to be awarded the pet in court, you have to prove you’re the most invested party.
-Don’t forget to make sure your attorney knows keeping the pet is a top priority.
+Do not forget to make sure your attorney knows that keeping the pet is a top priority.

-4. Visitation, or splitting ownership of the pet, is totally possible
+4. Visitation, or splitting custody of the pet, is totally possible

-If you can’t work it out with your spouse, documents for a split-parenting plan can be drafted up.
-Typically, they aren’t legally binding, but signify an agreement between both parties.
-In more extreme situations, such as in instances of abuse, investigators can be hired, or a guardian at litem can be appointed to your pet.
+If you can’t work it out with your spouse, documents for a split-parenting plan can be drafted.
+Typically, they are not legally binding, but they signify an agreement between both parties.
+In more extreme situations, such as in instances of abuse, investigators can be hired, or a guardian ad litem can be appointed for your pet.

-5. Fido might just be the one thing you agree about
+5. Pets might just be the one thing you agree about

-Chances are, deciding what happens with your pet’s will be easy, as long as you’re keeping the pet’s best interest in mind.
+Deciding what happens with your pet is often easy, as long as you’re keeping the pet’s best interest in mind.
 Maybe you work from home and can spend more time with the animal.
 Or maybe your spouse has a more active lifestyle that better suits your pet.
 Whatever the case, make sure to keep the well-being of your pet at the forefront of your decision.
 Ask yourself, “What’s best for them?”
 You might find it’s the one thing you and your spouse can easily agree about.